 5.2 YCC has the right in the case of force majeure (e.g. war, uprising and, natural disasters, abnormal / exceptional weather and ice conditions, legal stipulations of the local/regional authorities and other “acts of God”) to cancel the trip.
 YCC may not be held liable for the consequences, losses or damages occurring from force majeure.
-If situations of force majeure occur before departure date, YCC will refund to the contracting party the payments made.
-If situations of force majeure occur during the trip, YCC will try to offer an alternative programme.
+If situations of force majeure occur before departure date, YCC will offer the contracting party a travel-credit towards an alternative trip.
+If situations of force majeure occur during the trip, YCC will try to offer an alternative program.
 If this should prove impossible, either YCC or the contracting party is entitled to cancel the trip.
 In such a case, YCC may not be held liable.
 However, in the case of any cost savings, YCC shall return these to the contracting party.
 YCC is obliged to assist the contracting party – in the case of a (travel) organisation: the client(s) of the (tour) organiser – in obtaining a return trip/flight.
 The contracting party him/herself is responsible for the costs of this trip/flight.

 6. Cancellation of the trip by the contracting party